-Since the publication of my recent book, with the tonnes of research of the folk of Gilbert and Sullivan's players that it involved, I've had a break from the singers of the so-called 'Savoy Operas'.
+Since the publication of my recent book, with the tonnes of research on the folk of Gilbert and Sullivan's players that it involved, I've had a break from the singers of the so-called 'Savoy Operas'.
 But then these two photographs surfaced, and I can't resist a challenge ..

-Victoria Reynolds
+Victoria Reynolds |

 Let's start with 'Miss Lindsay'.
-David Stone's G&S Who's Who tells us
+David Stone's G&S Who's Who tells us:

 Absolutely correct.
 Except, as from this week, we DO know the first name of 'Miss Lindsay', because she signed the back of the photo ...